 Any party is welcome to incorporate the download tables into its own database application on condition that it is done in accordance with SIL’s Terms of Use statement.

-From the point of view of the HIS registry conventions, the download file contains a code table, a supplementary table, and a change history table as follows:
+From the point of view of the HIS registry conventions, the download file contains a code table, a country codes table, and a supplementary table as follows:

 ROL Documents